 – Fight the New Drug is not a “porn addict” movement.

 Much like tobacco’s TRUTH campaign, our mission is to reach as many people as possible in society to change the everyday conversation about pornography.
 We accomplish this through our social media campaigns, videos, graphics, merchandise, and presentation tours.
 We are speaking to the average person who hasn’t heard the science and research about the harms of pornography.
-That being said, of course there are many who support the cause and rep the movement that have at one time struggled or are currently struggling with some level of compulsive pornography viewing.
+That being said, of course, there are many who support the cause and rep the movement that have at one time struggled or are currently struggling with some level of compulsive pornography viewing.
 However, thousands upon thousands of our Fighters have only experienced the harms of pornography by observing its effects on loved ones and our society as a whole.
 Not to mention all those that find their way to our website or social media platforms that are still unaware of the harms of pornography.
 Therefore, regardless of whether or not you have or are still struggling with pornography, we feel it’s irrelevant.
 (For those with an active struggle with porn, we know that they are looking for a community of fellow addicts and are searching for tools, resources, and encouragement.
-For that reason, we helped to created Fortify, an online video-based recovery program for both teens and adults.
+For that reason, we helped to create Fortify, an online video-based recovery program for both teens and adults.
 We encourage anyone looking for help to sign up for Fortify.)

 Due to our unique approach to the issue, we have been able to open doors that were previously closed to the topic and attract a broader, more passionate following that has led this movement to places we couldn’t have imagined.
 Thanks again to all our Fighters who rep the movement every day and help to spread the word that porn kills love and to fight for love.